 - Math should be practiced daily to acquire perseverance and develop problem-solving skills.

 Friends School’s approach to math education reflects the school’s progressive philosophy and Quaker traditions.
 We believe that children build knowledge by actively engaging with their learning.
 Lessons are structured to be content-rich and to facilitate the sharing of ideas through group work and class discussion.
 We teach math in a way that encourages and rewards children for asking questions.
-FSM’s math program seeks to balance active exploration of math ideas with adequate attention to building math skills and preparing students for high school.
+FSMN’s math program seeks to balance active exploration of math ideas with adequate attention to building math skills and preparing students for high school.

 Our K-8 math program is guided by NCTM (Common Core) benchmarks as well as Minnesota and local school math practices.
 The NCTM strands include the following: